brownc2/my-project/recipe/design_class_exercise_1_recipe.md

 So that I can keep track of my tasks
 I want a program that I can add todo tasks to and see a list of them.

+As a user
+So that I can focus on tasks to complete
+I want to mark tasks as complete and have them disappear from the list.

 ## 2. Design the Class Interface